siv2r/bip-frost-signing/design.md

 ### No Mandatory PK in Nonce Generation

 MuSig2 requires the public key to be given as an input argument for nonce generation.
 This is done to prevent a vulnerability that arises when a user attempts to sign with their tweaked individual public key.
-(See [mailing list](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-October/021000.html) & [this bip324 section](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#signing-with-tweaked-individual-keys)).
+(See [mailing list](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-October/021000.html), [bip324 section](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#signing-with-tweaked-individual-keys), and [this writeup](https://github.com/jonasnick/musig2-tweaking)).

-On the other hand, FROST does not have a non-interactive key aggregation mechanism like MuSig2, which means this vulnerability does not affect it.
+The above vulnerability is exploited by creating rogue keyagg coefficients (that adds up to a rogue bip340 challenge) using wagner's algorithm.
+FROST does not rely on any non-interactive key aggregation mechanism (i.e., no key agg coeffs involved), meaning this vulnerability does not affect it.
 Hence, we do not mandate the public share argument during nonce generation.

 ### Nonce Aggregation